AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 **`assembly_stats_depth` *QC and coverage for mapped reads***

-- **Purpose:** `samtools flagstat` provides alignment statisitics that include the total reads, reads that mapped to the co-assembly, properly paired reads and duplicates.
-The flagstat is used to check how each sample aligns to the co-assembly. `samtools depth` computes the per-base sequencing depth across the co-assembly to evaluate sequncing depth and uniformity of coverage. `samtools idxstats` provides sequnces level mapping statistics with the sample contig name that is used to identify contigs that are over or under represented.
+- **Purpose:** `samtools flagstat` provides alignment statistics that include the total reads, reads that mapped to the co-assembly, properly paired reads and duplicates.
+The flagstat is used to check how each sample aligns to the co-assembly. `samtools depth` computes the per-base sequencing depth across the co-assembly to evaluate sequencing depth and uniformity of coverage. `samtools idxstats` provides sequences level mapping statistics with the sample contig name that is used to identify contigs that are over or under represented.
 - **Inputs:**
   - BAM file for each sample: `sample.coassembly.sorted.bam` **Outputs:**
   - Alignment statistics: `sample.flagstat.txt`
   - Sequencing depth: `sample.coverage.txt.gz`
-  - Mapping statiscics: `sample.idxstats.txt.gz`
+  - Mapping statistics: `sample.idxstats.txt.gz`

 **`rule prodigal_genes` *Gene prediction***

-- **Purpose:** Predict the protein and nucleotide sequnces in the co-assembly.
-Generate a simplified annotation formate file that is used by `featurecounts`.
+- **Purpose:** Predict the protein and nucleotide sequences in the co-assembly.
+Generate a simplified annotation format file that is used by `featurecounts`.
 - **Inputs:**
   - Presumptive transcripts from the coassembly: `final.contigs.fa`
 - **Outputs:**
-  - Predicted protein sequnces: `coassembly.faa`
+  - Predicted protein sequences: `coassembly.faa`
-  - Predicted nuelotide sequnces: `coassembly.fna`
+  - Predicted nucleotide sequences: `coassembly.fna`
   - Feature formatted annotation file: `coassembly.gff`
-  - Simplified annotation formate file: `coassembly.saf`
+  - Simplified annotation format file: `coassembly.saf`

 - **Notes:**
   - Go back and decided if this output should be designated temporary.